Laboratory Education: Medical Laboratory Scientist Program

 Download the Medical Laboratory Scientist Application Form.

 Upon completion of the program, graduates receive a certificate that is not contingent on passing a certification examination.
 Graduates are then eligible to take the national certification examination of the American Society of Clinical Pathology Board of Certification.
-The pass rate for this exam is greater than 99% for HCMC graduates.
+The pass rate for this exam over the last three years has been 100%.

 |Affiliated University Programs for Medical Technology|